 Earlier I had found records for another son of William and Ellen Wise living at Avoca, this was James Wise, who married Mahala Reed on 10 Aug 1872.
 I found their marriage record, which was registered in Maryborough, a township about 20km from Avoca.
 It was about this time that I linked into another ancestry tree online and received a message from John Lee, whose Wise family tree concentrates on George Henry Wise (William McOboy Wise’s elder brother) and his wife Elizabeth Humphries and their large family.
 We corresponded and John informed me that his ancestors were part of the Wise Flour Mill branch of the family.
-More regarding the Wise Flour Mills will be dealt with in the chapter on George Edwin Wise.
-It was John Lee who kindly gave me a photo he had from his album of James Wise and his wife Mahala, which came from the photograph collection of Felicity Gabrielli, and an old photo of the grave of George Henry and Elizabeth Wise from Avoca cemetery.
-John Lee is a direct ancestor to George and Elizabeth Wise through their son Thomas Walter Wise, see their Family View Report listed later in this chapter.
+More regarding the Wise Flour Mills will be dealt with in the chapter on George Edwin Wise and the Western Stores.
+It was John Lee who kindly gave me a photo he had from his album of James Wise and his wife Mahala Reed, which came from the photograph collection of Felicity Gabrielli, and an old photo of the grave of George Henry and Elizabeth Wise from Avoca cemetery.
+John Lee is a direct ancestor to George Henry Wise and Elizabeth Humphrys through their son Thomas Walter Wise, see their Family View Report listed later in this chapter.